johnclarklevin/political-bias-llms-eval-v2/README.md

 # GPT-5.5 political-response replication

 This repository reproduces the Washington Post’s political-response experiment for GPT-5.5 and tests how the result changes when the 30-word cap, the remaining style instructions, and questions without meaningful two-party support are removed.
 In addition, a replication following the same protocol is included for Claude Opus 4.8.
+Appendix A reports an ablation experiment to assess the effects of each part of WaPo's system prompt.
+Appendix B reports measures of inter-rater reliability between LLMs when scoring responses according to the WaPo rubric.
+Appendix C reports scoring of responses according to stricter rubrics that assess their overall political leanings and the net strength of their agreement with right or left views.

 ![Topline results](assets/topline-results.png)